Self-employed statistics 2022: Proving income for personal loans

 Chris Dervan, senior vice president and product manager at PNC Bank, said that income verification is a standard requirement for all loan applications, regardless of income sources.
 “We require income information and documentation for all applicants, so in that respect, there’s no difference for self-employed borrowers.
 The variation would be in the type of documentation involved with those who don’t have a pay stub,” Dervan said.

-There’s another downside to consider: when you apply for a business loan, you’ll likely have to complete a lengthier application than for a personal loan.
+A business loan is a loan specifically intended to cover business expenses.
+You can typically get approved for higher loan amounts than you can with a personal loan.
+However, you must use the funds for business purposes and the application is lengthier.
 Plus, the lender could request business financial statements, proof of income, profit and loss statements, projected financial statements, tax returns and any loan application history, if applicable.

-Similar to a personal loan, you’ll also need good or excellent credit to qualify for funding.
+Like a personal loan, you’ll also need good or excellent credit to qualify for funding.
 If your credit score is low, you may still be approved, but with less favorable loan terms.
 And if your business hasn’t been established for an extended period, you’ll generally have to provide a personal guarantee for the loan.
-This means you’ll be personally liable for the outstanding balance if your company falls behind on payments.
+You’ll be liable for the outstanding balance if your company falls behind on payments.

 If you need funds to cover health-related expenses that you cannot cover with a business loan, it could be worth looking into self-employed health insurance.

 If you are self-employed, you can treat your health insurance as a business expense.
 This allows you to deduct premiums from your adjusted gross income on your taxes, thus reducing your tax bill and increasing your refund.

 Health insurance can be accessed through federal and private programs, although federal plans are generally safer and more affordable.
 When searching for healthcare providers, you should look for an affordable plan with decent coverage and low premiums and deductibles.